Nirv-git/VRMods/README.md

 Also has been useful at times for just using a wall from the cube to hide certain parts of the map when they bug out.
 Don't need to worry about the seizure textures if you just hide them!

+# VRC-MirrorLayers
+Requires [UIX](https://github.com/knah/VRCMods/releases/latest/download/UIExpansionKit.dll) for it's menus

+This mods allows you to edit the layers that mirrors reflect in VRChat You can: Set all Mirrors to Full/Optimized
+Enable/Disable layers on all mirrors or a specific mirror using the "View Mirrors" button.

+Includes the option to force setting a default layer mask to all mirrors on joining the world, accessible in the "Defaults Menu"

+You can access these options using the "Edit Mirror Layers" buttons in the Worlds Big Menu, and Quick Menu.
+(Quick Menu button is disabled by default, you can enable it in Mod Settings)

 # VRC-PlayerSpeedAdjSlower
 Did you ever want to move slower in game?
 This mod lets you do that!
 This is a very simple mod that uses [UIExpansionKit](https://github.com/knah/VRCMods/) to add three buttons to your settings menu.
 Default Speed, Half speed and 1/10 speed.
 Honestly the main purpose for making this was use with very small avatars.